Spinal open books and symplectic fillings with exotic fibers: Background: Pseudoholomorphic curves

 \begin{lemma}[Local diffeomorphism] Consider the moduli space $\mathcal{M}$ of index $2$ immersed curves with a simple asymptotic end at an elliptic $\gamma$.
 Let $u\in \mathcal{M}$ be such that $c_N(u) = 0$.
 Then, there is a local diffeomorphism from $\text{ev}:\mathcal{M} \to \C\setminus \{0\}$ near $u$ at the asymptotic end $\gamma$ given by the evaluation map from the curve to its leading asymptotic eigenspace. \end{lemma}

 \begin{proof} This is an adaptation of the proof of Lemma A.2 in \cite{Wendl_strongly}.
 Since we are at an elliptic orbit, we may deform our almost complex structure via a path of admissible almost complex structure to $J'$ such that $S(t) = \theta$, after further deforming the trivialization.
 See for example \S2.6 of \cite{HT_gluing1}.
-Notice that both choices of deformations are contractible.
+Notice that both choices of deformations are contractible and that local diffeomorphisms are preserved under these deformations.